fmhy/edit/CONTRIBUTING.md

 2. Now, to make changes, you can either use gitpod.io or GitHub Codespaces.

 #### Gitpod.io

 Login to your GitHub account and click on the "New Workspace" button.
 Then select your fork and you should be in your gitpod workspace.

 To close the workspace, click on the "Gitpod" button at the bottom left corner then type "Stop Workspace" and hit enter.

 #### GitHub Codespaces

 Click on the "Code" button on the top right corner of the page and select "Codespaces" from the dropdown menu.

+To close the workspace, click on the "Code" button at the top right corner then click on "Stop Codespace" and hit enter.

 ### Using the GitHub editor